 If you aren’t particularly tech-savvy, you could configure the BIOS incorrectly and cause certain malfunctions within the system.
 Now, imagine having to go through this process every time.

-In these cases, keep in mind that you might still lose the clock and need to reset some things if your device ever lost power completely and had no battery going to keep those settings current.
+In these cases, keep in mind that you might still lose the clock and need to reset some things if your device ever loses power completely and has no battery going to keep those settings current.

 If you are running an older system that relies on the CMOS battery to keep the BIOS settings configured properly, a CMOS battery is necessary for that computer.

-While this is only a minor inconvenience compared to losing any custom BIOS settings you have, it still makes sense to avoid it whenever you can.
+While this is only a minor inconvenience compared to losing any custom BIOS settings, it still makes sense to avoid it whenever you can.

 The clock itself might update once you connect a computer without a CMOS battery to the internet.
 However, it is not always a given that just connecting to the web will allow the clock to update by itself.

-Some public networks that you might use on this machine will block protocols that allow such devices to access timeservers.
-With such blocks in place, even connecting to the internet won’t provide the clock update that you need.
+Some public networks you might use on this machine will block protocols allowing such devices to access time servers.
+With such blocks in place, even connecting to the internet won’t provide the clock update you need.

 While a CMOS battery might not be as necessary for newer systems as it is for older ones, it is still very convenient to have it around.

-The exact nature and usefulness of the CMOS battery is a little more complicated than it used to be.
+The exact use of the CMOS battery is a little more complicated than it used to be.
 On older systems, it was the primary way to store data about the clock and, more importantly, the BIOS that tells the computer how to run.
-Some of the more modern systems achieve the same thing by storing this information in different kinds of memory.
+Some more modern systems achieve the same by storing this information in different kinds of memory.

-Even here, batteries similar to the CMOS are present to take care of the clock.
+Even here, batteries like the CMOS are present to take care of the clock.
 Some computers can boot without a CMOS battery, and others will not want to, so how necessary such a battery is can be dependent on the system in question.

-Last, a CMOS battery or its equivalent memory storage are great if you need to make and keep changes to the BIOS settings.
+Last, a CMOS battery or its equivalent memory storage is great if you need to make and keep changes to the BIOS settings.